waithiageni/git-webinar/README.md

 * View the [Introductory video](demo_videos/git-webinar-introduction.mp4) to understand what to expect out of this session.

+* Refer [this](https://medium.com/@divya_bhushan/git-basic-terms-and-commands-quick-guide-beginner-friendly-d116ba68b3fa) medium article to explore more about Git.

 ## Git

 [Git](https://medium.com/@divya_bhushan/git-basic-terms-and-commands-quick-guide-beginner-friendly-d116ba68b3fa) is an open source distributed Version Control System (VCS).